 2.1 Historical overview of fish diversity and distribution

-Fishes have developed into a vast array of species over millions of years, occupying a

-Variety of habitats and conditions.
+Fishes have developed into a vast array of species over millions of years, occupying a variety of habitats and conditions.
 Fishes have a remarkable evolutionary history that attest to their adaptability and tenacity, from the jawless fish of prehistoric times to the wide variety of fish we see today.
 Fish population vary widely throughout the world due to a variety of factors including habitat availability, climate change and other factors.
 This helps to understand how aquatic ecosystems are interconnected and how changes in the environment affect the diversity and distribution of different fish species.
 There are ecological factors affecting fish diversity and some of these factors include environmental changes such as habitat alterations, water pollution, climate change and overfishing (Attipoe et al 2017).
 The distribution of fishes also have factors influencing them.
 Factors like temperature of the river, depth, flow rate and anthropogenic activities like pollution ( Ofori-Danson et al 2015).

 2.2 Identifying various fish species in rivers